canonical/landscape-charm/README.md

 SSL
 ===

-The pre-packaged bundles will ask Apache to generate a self signed certificate.
+The pre-packaged bundles will ask the HAProxy charm to generate a self signed certificate.
 While useful for testing, this must not be used for production deployments.

-For production deployments, you should include a "real" SSL certificate key pair that has been signed by a CA that your clients trust in the apache charm configuration.
+For production deployments, you should include a "real" SSL certificate key pair that has been signed by a CA that your clients trust in the haproxy service configuration (or in the landscape-server service configuration if you need to use your haproxy service for other services too with different certificates).

 Unit Testing